 The Cost

 The crawl was conduit space.
 His shoulders scraped both walls.
 The suit added bulk the space hadn’t been designed for because the space hadn’t been designed for a person.
-Cable runs along the floor, conduit brackets overhead, every surface a potential snag on the suit fabric.
-He moved on his forearms and knees, his own breathing loud inside the helmet.
+Cable runs and conduit brackets on every surface, no orientation, every direction a potential snag on the suit fabric.
+He pulled himself through hand over hand, his own breathing loud inside the helmet.

 Three meters past.
-Overhead.
 The reroute valve.
-He found it by feel because the crawl was too tight to look up.
-His gloves found the handle.
+He found it by feel, his gloves running along the conduit walls, because the crawl was too tight to turn around.
+His fingers found the handle.
 He opened it.
 Somewhere behind him, the bypass recycler would be pulling from the secondary intake.
 Fifty percent capacity.
-Half a system keeping eighty-three people alive.
+Half a system keeping eighty-two people alive while one breathed what was left in a sealed box.

 “Nika.”

-He reached her in four steps.
-Pulled the emergency atmosphere line from his suit and put the mask over her face.
+He put the emergency atmosphere mask over her face.
 Clean air, full pressure, full oxygen.
 She didn’t fight the mask.
-She breathed.
+Her hand came up and held the edge of it against her cheek, keeping it close.

-He gave her thirty seconds on clean air and pulled the diagnostic.
+He pulled the diagnostic.
 The Veris 4 hummed.
 Third-gen cardiovascular, estimated.
 Heart rate 140.
 Oxygen saturation 84 percent.
 Low.
-But she was on clean air now.
+She’d been breathing thin air for twenty minutes.
+But she was on clean oxygen now.
 The saturation should climb.

 It didn’t.

 He adjusted.
-Cut the stimulant to sixty percent of standard, where Mirin had said the children’s metabolisms ran.
+Cut the stimulant to sixty percent of standard, Mirin’s number.
 Administered it.
-Watched the numbers.
 Heart rate came down to 130.
 Saturation held at 82.
+Mirin would have cut it differently.
+Mirin would have known which sixty percent, calibrated to this child, this body, this specific response curve.
+Lev had a number.
+Mirin had a patient.

 Vasodilator.
 Low dose.
-Get the blood moving, give the oxygen somewhere to go.
+Open the pulmonary capillaries, give the oxygen more surface to cross.
 Heart rate: 125.
 Saturation: 81.

 Wrong direction.